wlzhao22/PCA/README.md

 # Required library
 ### lapack
 ### blas
-Under Linux, one can install them as follows
+Under Ubuntu Linux, one can install them as follows

 ```
 sudo apt-get install libblas-dev liblapack-dev
 ```

 # Compile
+One should be able to compile and run it smoothly under both Linux and MacOS.
+For Windows, minor modifications might be reqiured on 'vstring.cpp'.

 ```
 cd PCA/
 make release